SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### fresh and stale

-In technical contexts, ⟮c1;fresh⟯ and ⟮c2;stale⟯ are often contrasted.
+In technical contexts, ⟮c+;fresh⟯ and ⟮c+;stale⟯ are often contrasted.
-In technical contexts, something ⟮c3;fresh⟯ is ⟮c4;still relevant/valid/useful⟯.
+In technical contexts, something ⟮c+;fresh⟯ is ⟮c+;still relevant/valid/useful⟯.
-In technical contexts, something ⟮c5;stale⟯ is ⟮c6;no longer relevant/valid/useful⟯.
+In technical contexts, something ⟮c+;stale⟯ is ⟮c+;no longer relevant/valid/useful⟯.

 ## design